 Given that the primary ridership is between Waynesboro and Blue Ridge Community College, there is very little ridership on the Rt.
 340 segment between Waynesboro and Grottoes or the Rt.257 between Grottoes and Weyers Cave, and there have been multiple comments expressing the need for additional service for Stuarts Draft.
 It is proposed that this route be changed to an express service to provide service between Stuarts Draft, Waynesboro, and BRCC.
 The concept is for the route to function as it currently does in Stuarts Draft to the Waynesboro Hub.
 From that point, the route will provide express service to Blue Ridge Community College using Routes 64 and 81.
 This will allow the route to be completed in one hour for each direction.
 A suggested schedule, based on current system scheduling patterns, would be a 7:00 a.m. start at Highland Hills Apartments; and a 7:30 a.m. start from the Waynesboro Hub (meeting the Waynesboro Circulator), arriving at BRCC just before 8:00 a.m.
-The route would then travel back to Waynesboro (8:30 a.m.) and back to Stuarts Draft for a second morning run at 9:00 a.m., serving Waynesboro at 9:30 a.m. and BRCC just before 10:00 a.m.
+The route would then travel back to Waynesboro at 9:30 a.m. and BRCC just before 10:00 a.m.
 At this point, the bus would go out of service.